marmottetranquille/aMi/README.md

 * Open the command palette using `Ctrl+Shift+P`
 * Type `aMi: Start Matlab` in the command palette

+### To use Matlab

+* Use the command window as usual
+* Start scripts from either the file editor or file explorer using right click and then selection `Run Matlab file`

 ### To stop Matlab